JeanVENCIC/kijiji_scraper/README.md

 - get the discord channel id (can be a serveur channel or a dm channel) and write it in the scraper.py file as the CHANNEL_ID global variable

 ## Good to know
-- adds already encountered will be stored in a pickle file
+- ads already encountered will be stored in a pickle file
 - the time between 2 webpage scraps (--timer) should not be set to 1 for it causes an IP timeout by kijiji